What are regular Italian verbs?

-As you know from studying the foundations of Italian verbs, they’re divided into three families depending on their endings as organized in conjugations: verbs in -are (first conjugation), -ere (second conjugation), and -ire (third conjugation).
+Italian verbs are divided into three families depending on their endings as conjugations: verbs in -are (first conjugation), -ere (second conjugation), and -ire (third conjugation).

 The endings of the three conjugations for regular Italian verbs in the present indicative, imperfect indicative, remote past, and simple future are shown in the tables below.